-CHOOSE LIFE
+CHOOSE LIFE (Suicide Resources)

 This page has resources specific to suicide prevention and loss.

 If you have thoughts of suicide, do something now.
-Call 988 or text 741741, go to a clinic or hospital, call the police station, or call a trusted friend or family member.
+Call 988, go to a clinic or hospital, call the police station, or tell one or more trusted friends or family members.
 Do whatever it takes to be safe.
-You may well feel different tomorrow and be glad you took steps today to live.

 Can anyone take steps to help prevent a suicide?
 Yes!